digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/argocd.md

 **Important note:**

-An important aspect to keep in mind is that by default Argo CD doesn't synchronize automatically your cluster with the specified Git repository in the application manifest.
-This is by design, and it's more of a safety feature to not break existing applications on a cluster.
-To enable automatic synchronization and deletion of orphaned resources (pruning) that are not present in the Git repository anymore, you need to define a `syncPolicy` in the application manifest.
-A sync policy also defines if you want to `revert` back `manual changes` made in your Kubernetes cluster via `kubectl`.
+An important aspect to keep in mind is that by default Argo CD doesn't automatically synchronize your new applications.
+When an ArgoCD Application is first created, its state is `OutOfSync`.
+It means, Git repository state pointed by the ArgoCD Application doesn’t match Kubernetes cluster state.
+Creating a new ArgoCD Application doesn't trigger an automatic deployment on the target cluster.

+To enable automatic synchronization and deletion of orphaned resources (pruning), you need to create a `syncPolicy`.
+You can also configure Argo CD to automatically revert manual changes made via `kubectl`.
 You can read more about [auto sync policies](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync) on the official documentation website.

 Typical `Application CRD` using a Git repository source, looks like below: